github/codeql-learninglab-actions/README.md

-When a user's results are incorrect, the comment will include details of which results are missing, and which are superfluous, including links to the lines of source code on GitHub when possible.
+When a user's results are incorrect, the comment will include details of which results are missing, and which are superfluous, including links to the lines of source code on GitHub when possible:

+**Screenshot:**

 ![](docs/comment_screenshot.png)